 Anticonvulsants (also known as anti-epileptic or anti-seizure medications) typically have narrow therapeutic windows.
-When levels are too low, the risk for seizure remains present.
+When levels are too low, the risk for seizure is present.
 Drug levels that are too high can depress the central nervous system and may even lead to coma.

 Examples of anticonvulsants that are monitored by TDM include: